cncf/toc/operations/governance-remediation-process.md

 ## Pre-escalation expectations

-Project members and stakeholders should first attempt to resolve governance issues through normal project discussion and consensus.
+Project members, stakeholders, and community members should first attempt to resolve governance issues through normal project discussion and consensus.
 The Remediation process exists for when normal, in-project resolution fails, either because of a difference of opinion, or because the project lacks the tools to make sufficient changes themselves.

 ## Governance Remediation